vault27/Foundation/paloalto.md

 debug software disk-usage cleanup deep threshold <90%-100%>
 ```

-Automatically applied when 95% disk usage is detected and more aggressive cleaning is applied, including removing more backup log files
+Automatically applied when 95% disk usage is detected and more aggressive cleaning is applied, including removing more backup log files.
+This will automatically truncate all old log files (entries under all *var/log/pan directories matching *.1, ... *.4, *.log.old) if the 95% occupancy alarm is tripped

 ```
 debug software disk-usage aggressive-cleaning enable
+> show system state | match aggressive-cleaning cfg.debug-sw-du.config: { 'aggressive-cleaning': True, }
 ```

 ```